 Are you having problems with overwhelming carb cravings?
-If so, here are 10 ways to help you gain back control.
+If so, here are 10 ways to help you break your processed carb addiction.

 You can’t fix a problem if you don’t know what causes it.
 Carb addiction has many causes both physical and psychological.
 Not only is it caused by hormone fluctuations, but it also messes with the pleasure center of the brain and the neurotransmitters that are responsible for that feel-good feeling.
 And let’s not forget the emotional connection to food most of us have.